|

 Tunes from Bernie Waugh, taken from Waugh's collection "282

-Way of the Fiddle site.
-The Charlotte Folk Society has put
+Fiddle Tunes."
+The Charlotte Folk Society has put up music

-up music transcriptions with MIDI and MP3 files for 33 of the
+transcriptions with MIDI and MP3 files for 33 of the tunes played

 Gathering Slow Jam.
 And last but not least, for excellent,